Thamud: Greek and Roman

+Pre-Islamic Arabian inscriptions

 The Thamūd are infrequently mentioned in contemporary indigenous Arabian sources, although two Safaitic inscriptions carved some time between the first century BCE and the fourth century CE refer to "the year of the war between Gšm and the tribe of Thamūd [snt ḥrb gšm ʾl ṯmd]".
 An important exception is a temple at al-Ruwāfa in northwestern Saudi Arabia, built by the Thamūd themselves in the 160s CE.
-The temple inscriptions (in Ancient Greek and Nabataean Aramaic) state that it was constructed by a priest named Šʿdt of the "Thamūd of Robathū" for ʾlhʾ, apparently the patron deity of the tribe, with the Roman government's support.
+The temple inscriptions, known as the Ruwafa inscriptions (composed bilingually in Ancient Greek and Nabataean Aramaic) state that it was constructed by a priest named Šʿdt of the "Thamūd of Robathū" for ʾlhʾ, apparently the patron deity of the tribe, with the Roman government's support.
 Robathū is likely the ancient name of modern al-Ruwāfa.
 The Thamūd in question were Roman auxiliary troops, as the inscription states explicitly:

 For the well-being of the rulers of the whole world...
 Marcus Aurelius Anthoninus and Lucius Aurelius Verus, who are the conquerors of the Armenians.
 This is the temple that was built by the tribal unit of Thamūd, the leaders of their unit, so that it might be established by their hands and be their place of veneration forever... with the support of Antistius Adventus, the governor.

-But despite the presence of a tribe called the Thamud as late as the fourth century, sixth-century Arab poets whose works are preserved in post-Islamic sources were already referring to the Thamud as an ancient and long-lost tribe whose very name recalled the transience of all things.
-It is possible that the Thamud were not one tribe, and that other tribes took on the name of Thamūd after the original tribe by that name had gone extinct.
+Pre-Islamic Arabic poetry

+Thamud is mentioned in pre-Islamic Arabic poetry.
+Though they may have survived as late as the fourth century CE, they are already referred to by the poets as a long-lost tribe.
+For the poets, the name of Thamud was an attestation of the transience of all things.
+One poem attributed to Imru' al-Qais observes and compares a site of massacre to the peoples of Thamud.

+Another poem, attributed to Umayya ibn Abi as-Salt, a contemporary of Muhammad, describes the story of the camel and Thamud.
+In Umayya's account, there is no Salih.
+Instead, the camel is killed by a certain "accursed Aḥmar", and the camel's foal stands upon a rock and curses Thamud, leading to the tribe's annihilation except for a single lame woman who is spared to spread the message of the destruction.
+The authenticity of the poem is disputed.